 To end the topic, hygiene and cleanliness are the utmost important factors in prevention from ringworm infection as we all know that prevention is better than cure.

 Query: Hello doctor, Kindly tell me some ayurvedic drugs for tinea cruris.
 I had the disease last year but I am having the symptoms again.
 Itching has not gone completely.
 I have used Onabet cream.
 In the past, I have been on Tyza and Atarax.
 Please help.
 Read Full »

 Query: Hi doctor, For around nine weeks now, I have had a low grade fever and that persists.
 Also, I feel a little upper throat fullness and mild sinus congestion.
 I have been in and out of primary care clinics many times looking for help.
 I had two chest x-rays and they were clear.
 I also had blood test...
 Read Full »

-Do you have a question on Fungal Infection or Ringworm Infections?Ask a Doctor Online
+Do you have a question on Healthy Hygiene or Fungal Infection?Ask a Doctor Online